Alonza0314/cert-go/README.md

     The return value is the signed certificate in `*x509.Certificate` type.

     NOTICE:
-    - If the private key is not existed, the function will automatically create one in default.
+    - If the private key does not exist, the function will automatically create one in default.
-    - If the csr is not existed, the function will automatically create one in default.
+    - If the CSR does not exist, the function will automatically create one in default.

-7. In the end, it is expected to see the private key, certificate, and csr in the destination directory.
+7. In the end, the private key, certificate, and CSR are expected to be in the destination directory.

 ## Example